ekatamel/nula_logistics/README.md

 API documentation:

--   could be founed in....
+-   could be found in /storage/api-docs (api-docs.json or api-docs.yaml).
+Generated using darkaonline/l5-swagger library

 ### Frontend